Best Sleeping Position For Peripheral Artery Disease (2024)

 They’re also at a higher risk of high blood pressure and other heart-related conditions, which can worsen existing PAD symptoms.

 Getting the right kind of sleep will do more than just help you manage your PAD.
-It’ll help you to be healthier overall.
+It’ll help you to be healthier overall, and can help to manage other forms of ongoing body pain such as sciatica.

 What sleeping positions should PAD patients avoid?